houmain/keymapper/README.md

 The application `keymapperctl` allows to communicate with the running `keymapper` process.
 It can be run arbitrarily often with one or more of the following arguments:
 ```
-  --is-pressed <key>    returns 0 when a virtual key is down.
+  --is-pressed <key>    sets the result code 0 when a virtual key is down.
-  --is-released <key>   returns 0 when a virtual key is up.
+  --is-released <key>   sets the result code 0 when a virtual key is up.
   --press <key>         presses a virtual key.
   --release <key>       releases a virtual key.
   --toggle <key>        toggles a virtual key.